-This should not take more than around 50 lines of C++ code, but of course it has to work in the context of the rest of the program, so you will need to spend some time reading the rest of my code in order to see how one invokes the AES primitives in order to decrypt a file with a particular master key.
+This should not take more than around 50 lines of C++ code, but of course it has to work in the context of the rest of the program, so you will need to spend some time reading my code in order to see how one invokes the AES primitives in order to decrypt a file with a particular master key.

-I realize that some of you might not be very familiar with C++, so please feel free to ask the TA's or myself for help.
+I realize that some of you might not be very familiar with C++, so please feel free to ask the TA or myself for help.

-Problem 3: Experiments
+Problem 2: Experiments

-You will find several files in the Zoo directory /c/cs467/assignments/ps2/data/.
+You will find several files in the Zoo directory /c/cs467/assignments/ps3/data/.
 Files ending in .dat are frequency tables.
 Files ending in .enc are ciphertexts.
 The file keyshares is the key share file that was used in all of the encryptions.
 All ciphertexts are valid encryptions of English-language text files, but not all are easy to decipher.

-You should run your brute force key finder with every frequency table and every ciphertext file.
-For each, report the key indices that the program found, the decryption produced, and whether or not the program succeeded in finding the correct key.
+You should run your brute force key finder with every pair of frequency table and ciphertext file.
+For each pair, report the key indices that the program found, the decryption produced, and whether or not the decryption appears to be meaningful text.